bennetthub500/personal/_portfolio/KBHandle.md

 **Can I turn on push email notifications?**

-Handle is working to break the habit of being constantly reactive to the inbox, so we are launching without notifications for individual emails.
+Handle is working to break the habit of being constantly reactive to your inbox, so we are launching without notifications for individual emails.
 If this type of notification is important to you, we’d love to know - you can contact us in the app.
 Go to the Handle side navigation > Support > Send Feedback.

 **How do I delete Handle?**

 Sorry to see you go!

-To delete Handle, delete the app on your device.
+To delete the Handle app, delete the app on your device.

 **Note**: It’s possible that one notification may come up after you delete, but they will stop after that.
 You may notice that Handle created folders in your Gmail account - you can delete those manually, since Handle no longer touches them.